 Machine learning models are at the core of the vast majority of AI systems today.

 Machine learning models are developed through a process called model training.
 During model training, we provide a machine learning model with existing data from which the model can identify and show the relevant relationships between independent and output variables.

-In our height-weight example, the model is the result of training a model on a dataset of a few dozen people.
-When we train a model, we have to choose a model class.
-There are different types of model classes in ML, for example, linear models, tree-based models and neural networks.
+In our height-weight example, the model was trained using a dataset of a few dozen people.
+When we want to train a model, we have to decide on a model class.
+There are different model classes in machine learning; for example, linear models, tree-based models and neural networks.